UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

 Test Driven Development or "TDD", is a development process where you write tests to assure that your code works, *before* you write the actual code.

 This is a very powerful approach, as it forces you to think carefully about exactly what your code should do before you start to write it.
-It also means that you know when you code is working, and you can refactor it in the future will assurance that you haven't broken it.
+It also means that you know when you code is working, and you can refactor it in the future with assurance that you haven't broken it.

 Give this exercise a try to get the idea: